sdaros/rem/README.md

 ## Installation

 Let's assume you own the domain `cip.li` and you're using [Uberspace](https://uberspace.de) as your hosting provider.
-You're document root is located at `/home/user/cip.li` and you want to run REM on `https://cip.li/rem`.
+You're user name is `bob`, the document root is located at `/home/bob/cip.li` and you want to run REM on `https://cip.li/rem`.

 ### 1. Clone this github repo then edit the `rem.conf` config file